iamtheblackunicorn/TermStyle/README.md

 ### Emojis

-In terms of emojis, these emojis are currently provided by Term Style in three different categories:
+In terms of emojis, these emojis are currently provided by Term Style in four different categories:

 #### Faces
 - `grinningFace`: :grinning: